frank26080115/alpha-fairy/INSTRUCTIONS.md

 Completing the connection will add the camera to the next available Wi-Fi profile slot.

-NOTE: this mode has less available features, but supports nearly all Sony cameras with Wi-Fi
+NOTE: this mode has less available features, but supports nearly all Sony cameras with Wi-Fi.

 ## Managing Multiple Cameras

-The Alpha-Fairy has 99 available slots for Wi-Fi profiles, each slot can be used for a different camera.
+The Alpha-Fairy has 20 available slots for Wi-Fi profiles, each slot can be used for a different camera.
 Each profile may be used in AP mode (Alpha-Fairy is an access point, camera connects to the Alpha-Fairy) or STA mode (Alpha-Fairy is a station, and connects to the access point presented by the camera).

 Slot 0 is always the default slot, AP mode, SSID: "fairywifi", password: "1234567890".
 This slot cannot be edited.
 This slot is also used for the web interface.